 Post-Judgment Litigation and Proceedings

-Bernard D’Orazio & Associates, P.C. engages in comprehensive post-judgment collection litigation and judgment enforcement actions.
+Bernard D’Orazio & Associates, P.C., has a broad-based New York commercial debt collection practice, including comprehensive post-judgment collection litigation and judgment enforcement actions.
 The options that we may consider to enforce a Judgment include:

 - Discovery of and setting aside fraudulent conveyances and fraudulent transfers;